ChrisFadden/RCWA/README.md

 # PWEM
-MATLAB Implementation of the Plane Wave Expansion Method
+MATLAB Implementation of the Rigorous Coupled Wave Analysis and Plane Wave Expansion Method